 Examples of large, monolithic poured rubber molds are Clete Sheild’s 16' tall Vaquero Monument, Steve Layne's 10' Joe Frazier monument, and the sections of Hans Haacke's 14' tall Gift Horse.
-An example of our large-scale plaster piece molds is from Stratton Sculpture Studios over-life-size horse commission.
+Examples of our large-scale plaster piece molds are Simone Leigh’s 16’ Brick House, and Stratton Sculpture Studios over-life-size Dressage Horse commission.

 Modeling & Enlarging

-Our modeling studio is housed in a dedicated building of 11,000 square feet, supported by a fully equipped metal fabrication shop for armatures of any scale, and 4800 pounds of fine french water clay.
-We model in water clay, plasticine, wax and plaster.
+The studios are housed in a dedicated building of 11,000 square feet, supported by a fully equipped metal fabrication shop for armatures of any scale, 6 tons of fine French water clay, and wonderful natural light.
+We commonly work in water clay, plasticine, wax and plaster.

 Click links below to see Brad Nau's Comcast specials about the making of the Joe Frazier monument.

 In 2018 Stratton Sculpture Studios was selected to create Simone Leigh’s 16’ Brick House, the inaugural sculpture of New York’s High Line Plinth.
 In just ten months, we worked with the artist to redesign the maquette, build the armature, model the 16’ sculpture using 9000 pounds of French water clay, make a 100-piece mold, cast the bronze, assemble and metal finish the 6000 pound monument, and apply the final patina.